DenDenMushi999/pc_configs/README.md

 - **vscode_common_settings** - contains common settings like styles, editor, etc.
 - **vscode_vim_settings** - mostly configures vim emultor settings.
 You need to install vscodevim.vim extension to work with it.

+## Vim settings
+- in vim settings I use neovim, so install it, and source .vimrc settings if you want to import vim settings to neovim
+- [vim-plug](https://github.com/junegunn/vim-plug) was used as a plugin manager neovim.
+Follow instructions in their repo and install it

 ## Linux
 - Do linking of files with **$ln -s** in order to not copy this files every time it updates
 ## Windows